Name: Chalana McFarland #58892-019

 According to Chalana:

 Remorse is a ghost that haunts my life.
 It is hard to express the sorrow I feel about the choices I made that led to my incarceration.
 I am ashamed of my actions.
-Its more than just mere embarrassment or regret.
-It is a deep hurt that makes me wonder if I will ever feel whole again.
+It’s more than just embarrassment or regret.
 Countless days I have laid in my bunk reliving my mistakes over and over.
 If I could go back in time, I would do so many things differently.

 At first I laid the blame at the feet of all my co-conspirators.
 They duped me…they tricked me…they lied to me.
 Even though on many levels all of that is true, at the end of the day, I am responsible for the behavior that I chose to engage in.
 I, solely, am responsible for my incarceration.
 That fact was a bitter pill to swallow.
 At times, I wondered if I was worthy of redemption after all the pain and embarrassment I caused my family and the harm to my community.